I’m a Buddhist teacher and author living in New Hampshire, but originally from Scotland.

 I like kayaking and photography.
 I love reading and movies.
 Sometimes I hike, but I’ve been getting lazier as I’ve been getting older.

-In 2006 my wife and I adopted a baby girl from Ethiopia, and that’s been more satisfying than I could have imagined.
+In 2006 I adopted a baby girl from Ethiopia, and that’s been more satisfying than I could have imagined.
 And then in 2009 we did it again and adopted a baby boy, also from Ethiopia.
+My children are amazing people.